Skip to main content

 How do I know if a prompt is actually effective?+

 Test with a consistent task across multiple runs.
 Effective prompts produce reliable, structured output that requires minimal manual editing.
-Look for libraries that include effectiveness ratings or community upvotes as quality signals.
+Note that the repository itself does not include effectiveness ratings or benchmarks — it provides raw prompt text for reference, and users must evaluate performance in their own environments.

 Are coding prompt libraries useful for non-developers?+